Website icon Xpert.Digital

 Germany is falling behind countries like China and South Korea in terms of robot density and growth rates

-Reasons for Germany's lagging behind
+Reasons for Germany's lag

 1. Low investment in automation technologies